Introduction: Flame Controlled MIDI Controller

 With controller (tremolo/volume) (An extreme example of the another way the effect can be used)

 Rather see a video?
-No problem I recorded myself playing the song, captured the screen (so you can see all the automation from the controller), recorded the candle's movements, and matched all of that to the audio of the automated pan effect in the following video!
+I recorded myself playing the song, captured the screen (so you can see all the automation from the controller), recorded the candle's movements, and matched all of that to the audio of the automated pan effect in the following video!

 If you're ready to learn more about how this candle works, and exactly how you can build your very own, please proceed to the next step: The Concept!